 • While potatoes roast, heat a large drizzle of oil in a medium, preferably nonstick, pan over medium-high heat.
 Add sliced onion; cook, stirring occasionally, until browned and softened, 8-10 minutes. • Add 1 tsp sugar (2 tsp for 4 servings) and a splash of water; cook until caramelized, 2-3 minutes more.
 Season with salt and pepper.
 Turn off heat.

-• Meanwhile, in a small bowl, combine sour cream, cilantro, minced onion, lime zest, ¼ tsp garlic, juice from 2 lime wedges (juice from 4 wedges for 4 servings), a pinch of jalapeño, a pinch of cumin, 1 TBSP olive oil (2 TBSP for 4), salt, and pepper. • Halve buns; toast in oven until golden, 3-5 minutes.
+• Meanwhile, in a small bowl, combine sour cream, cilantro, minced onion, lime zest, ¼ tsp garlic, juice from 2 lime wedges (4 wedges for 4 servings), a pinch of jalapeño, a pinch of cumin, 1 TBSP olive oil (2 TBSP for 4), salt, and pepper. • Halve buns; toast in oven until golden, 3-5 minutes.
 TIP: Place directly on oven rack, or use a second baking sheet.

-• Divide toasted buns between plates; fill with caramelized onion, grilling cheese, and chimichurri.
+• Divide toasted buns between plates; fill with caramelized onion, grilling cheese, and creamy chimichurri.
 Serve with potato wedges and remaining lime wedges on the side.